rsalmei/walletsaver-tech-assignment/README.md

 To not ever removing data, as customers would probably have already chosen some of them, it would be necessary some versioning or expiry control, to be able to retrieve only current plans, without losing any history.

+Also the software architecture implemented needed only a `CarrierPlan` model.
+A more complete system would probably have a `Carrier` model also.

 Another consideration would be internationalization.
 The extracted data are in Italian, which may be fine for an italian company, with a customer base in Italy.
 But since the company is going to be global, there should be some way to translate these content.

 ## Web framework